Nikita-J/nikita_fctest/README2.md

   <script src="bower_components/fusioncharts/maps/fusioncharts.world.js"> </script>
   ```

+To know the map definition file names, refer the [list of maps](http://www.fusioncharts.com/dev/getting-started/list-of-maps.html).

 **Note**: The map definition files have to be included for all maps that you want to render in your application.
 Unlike the core files that are stored in the **fusioncharts** directory, all map definition files are stored in the **maps** directory and are required to be fetched from there.

-To know which chart belongs to which package, refer the [list of charts](http://www.fusioncharts.com/dev/getting-started/list-of-charts.html).

-To know the map definition file names, refer the [list of maps](http://www.fusioncharts.com/dev/getting-started/list-of-maps.html).

-#### Including Chart-specific Files for Rendering Charts via Bower
+#### Chart-specific Dependencies for Rendering Charts via Bower

-For certain chart types, you may need to include/exclude certain files and in a certain order.
+For some chart types, you need to include/exclude certain files and in a certain order.
 These chart types and the corresponding files are mentioned below:

-- To render the zoom-scatter chart, it is necessary to include the **fusioncharts.js** and **fusioncharts.charts.js** files before the **fusioncharts.zoomscatter.js** file.
+- To render the zoom-scatter chart, it is necessary to include the **fusioncharts.js** and **fusioncharts.charts.js** files _before_ the **fusioncharts.zoomscatter.js** file.

   ```
   <script src = "bower_components/fusioncharts/fusioncharts.js"> </script>